 Portable radio operations - G3MBN/P

-Take a quiet spot in the Cotswolds, a free week-end, a caravan and a portable rig, and what do you get?
-Well, you get the sort of week-end I really enjoy.
+Take a quiet spot in the countryside, a caravan and a portable 'rig', and what do you get?
+Well, you get the sort of break I really enjoy!

 Return to Amateur Radio Index